 Transocean Ltd. (together with its subsidiaries and predecessors, unless the context requires otherwise, "Transocean," "we," "us," or "our") has certain actions, claims and other matters pending as discussed and reported in "Part II.
 Item 8.
 Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 10-Commitments and Contingencies" and "Part II.
 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Other Matters-Macondo well incident" in our annual report on Form 10-K for the year ended December 31, 2017.
 We are also involved in various tax matters as described in "Part II.
-Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 6-Income Taxes" and in "Part II.
 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Other Matters-Tax matters" in our annual report on Form 10-K for the year ended December 31, 2017.
 All such actions, claims, tax and other matters are incorporated herein by reference.

-As of March 31, 2018, we were also involved in a number of other lawsuits, claims and disputes, which have arisen in the ordinary course of our business and for which we do not expect the liability, if any, to have a material adverse effect on our current consolidated statement of financial position, results of operations or cash flows.
+As of June 30, 2018, we were also involved in a number of other lawsuits, claims and disputes, which have arisen in the ordinary course of our business and for which we do not expect the liability, if any, to have a material adverse effect on our current consolidated statement of financial position, results of operations or cash flows.
 We cannot predict with certainty the outcome or effect of any of the matters referred to above or of any such other pending or threatened litigation or legal proceedings.
 There can be no assurance that our beliefs or expectations as to the outcome or effect of any lawsuit or claim or dispute will prove correct and the eventual outcome of these matters could materially differ from management's current estimates.